-You can use the Healthcare Flexible Spending Account to pay eligible healthcare expenses for yourself, your spouse, and your dependent children (as defined by the IRC Section 152 to include biological child, step-child, adopted child) who have not obtained age 27 by the end of the taxable year.
-You and your dependents(s) do not have to be covered under the State's medical plans to participate in an FSA.
-You may not submit expenses incurred by your same sex spouse, domestic partner or your domestic partner's children, unless they are your tax dependents as defined by IRS rules.
+You can use the Healthcare Flexible Spending Account to pay eligible healthcare expenses for yourself, your spouse, and your dependent children (as defined by the IRC Section 152 to include biological child, step-child, adopted child, eligible grandchild) who have not obtained age 27 by the end of the taxable year.
+You and your dependents(s) do not have to be covered under the State's other health plans to participate in an FSA.
+Same qualifying event rules apply to Healthcare Flexible Spending Accounts as medical plans.